 All social work staff are required to develop their understanding and practices based upon the principles of Dyadic Developmental Practice (DDP).
-Social works will support adoptive families offer the sort of attuned, empathic, responsive care that builds their child's capacity to seek comfort, to experience curiosity and to experience joy in this relationship.
+Social works will support adoptive families to offer the sort of attuned, empathic, responsive care that builds their child's capacity to seek comfort, to experience curiosity and to experience joy in this relationship thereby promoting long term stability and successful outcomes for children.